 Meng Ding Sweet Dew Green Tea (Gan Lu)

-A very famous ancient poem says: "The water of the middle Yangze River, the tea of the Mengding Mountain".
-This poem implies that the Yangze River has the most delicious water, and that Meng Ding Mountain has the best tea.
-Located in Sichuan province, covered with 90% forest, misty Meng Ding mountain has a long history of producing the finest teas in China, and it became a tribute tea place in the Tang dynasty.
-It is the birth place of tea cultivation about 1200 years ago when Wu Lizheng (later respected as the Gan Lu Master) started to cultivate tea in Gan Lu Temple, hence the name of this tea. lt was once called "Immortal Tea" (Xian Cha) by the local people.
+Located in Sichuan province, covered with 90% forest, misty Meng Ding mountain, in Ming Shan county, Sichuan province, has a long history of producing the finest teas in China.
+It was a tribute tea in the Tang dynasty.
+It is the birth place of tea cultivation about 1200 years ago when Wu Lizheng (later respected as the Gan Lu Master) started to cultivate tea in Gan Lu Temple, hence the name of this tea.
 Today it remains the major tea producing region in Southwestern China.

-This is the highest grade Gan Lu consisting of nearly all buds with a very small percentage of one bud with one young leaf.
-Sweet Dew is traditionally picked very early in the morning when the dew still remains on the bush.
-This tea is from the old Sichuan local varietal which has fresher taste than other bush varietals.
-This tea was delicately hand rolled three times, thus the dry leaves have curly, downy white hairs.
+This is top grade Gan Lu consisting of nearly all buds with a very small percentage of one bud with one young leaf.
+This tea is from Sichuan local varietal which has more delicate taste than other widely grown bush varietals in the region.
 These tiny buds yield a sweet and refreshing taste and a pleasant aroma.
-It is very smooth, mellow, sweet, and has a hint of buttery taste that is scarcely found in other green teas.
+It is very smooth, mellow, sweet, and has a hint of buttery taste.

 Origin: Meng Ding mountain, Ming shan county, Sichuan, China